 This new law will put Spain at the forefront in the creation of these companies which arises at a time when there are more and more entrepreneurial digital nomads and investors who can work from anywhere in the world.

-This new law is expected to be in place and operational for the early summer months of 2022.
+This new law is expected to be in place and operational for the early months of 2023.

 Our services can guide you in your application and obtain your residency in Spain.